Things that may raise the risk are mental health problems, such as:

 - Poor coping skills

-- Current traumatic or stressful life event, such as a job or financial loss or the loss of a relationship
+- A stressful life event, such as job loss

 - Prior suicide attempts